Deshnoke: History

-The village was established on Vaisakh Sudi 2nd of Samvat 1476 (1419 AD) by Bhagwati Karniji Maharaj.
+The village was established on Vaisakh Sudi 2nd of Samvat 1476 (1419 CE) by Bhagwati Karniji Maharaj.
 Rao Ranmal, the Rathore ruler of Marwar and a follower of Karniji suggested the initial name Deshoat meaning "Shield of the land" hoping that true to this name it would protect his kingdom.
 However, Karniji stated that kingdoms will belong to their rulers so long as they depend on their own might and fight for moral values.
 Therefore, she named the village as Deshnak (Nose of the Land), to be as important to the Marwar kingdom of Rathores as a nose is to an honorable man.

 In course of time, the village Deshnak came to be known as Deshnoke.

 Geography

 Deshnoke is located at 27°47′26″N 73°20′27″E. It has an average elevation of 265meters (869feet).
+It is served by Deshnoke Railway station.

 Demographics

 As of the 2001 Indian census, Deshnoke had a population of 15,791.
 Males constitute 51% of the population and females 49%.
 Deshnoke has an average literacy rate of 51%, lower than the national average of 59.5%: male literacy is 60% and, female literacy is 41%.
 In Deshnoke, 19% of the population is under 6 years of age.